aws-quickstart/quickstart-mongodb/README.md

 * Changed file system to xfs
 * Refactored template into nested modules.
   * mongodb-master.template - launches MongoDB replica set in a new VPC
-  * mongodb-database.template - launches MongoDB replica set in an existing VPC
+  * mongodb.template - launches MongoDB replica set in an existing VPC
   * mongodb-node.template - launches one node in MongoDB replica set
 * Added quickstart-aws-vpc and quickstart-linux-bastion as submodules